biscotty666/BB2/Spaces/ObsPKMClass/Notes/Obsidian vaults.md

 ---
 #### Vaults

-- All notes are plain text
+- All notes are plain text Markdown files
 - Notes are stored locally on your computer
 - Storage for life
 - Any directory can be opened "as a vault" in Obsidian